 I would challenge this view by asking you this – would you rather pay a chunk out of your profits each month for the privilege of having an office?
 Or would you prefer to sleep better at night, work less, ditch the commute and enjoy more time to do whatever you want?

 Office space can be expensive.
-I completely understand the reasons why many freelancers take the leap.
-Just ask yourself if it's something you really need.
+I completely understand the reasons why many freelancers leap.
+Just ask yourself if it's something you need.
 Clients don't care where you're based, as long as you're reliable.
 Productivity doesn't solely rely on where you work.
 And if you want to appear 'professional' – get a virtual office address.
 Easy.

-Go virtual baby
+Go virtual, baby

 Speaking of virtual, staying small and solo will mean you have to appear 'professional' to some extent.
-Having a dedicated work phone, email address, website and various other means of communication helps you to stay in touch with clients; while having a virtual office allows you to keep your home address private – and in some cases, gives you access to meeting rooms and other useful facilities.
+Having a dedicated work phone, email address, website and various other means of communication help you to stay in touch with clients; while having a virtual office allows you to keep your home address private – and in some cases, gives you access to meeting rooms and other useful facilities.

 Give yourself extra flexibility by putting all files and documents in the 'cloud', so you can access your work from your laptop no matter where you're based in the world.